-The life cycle strategies examined differ in their gliding paths The life cycle strategies are all of passive and deterministic, and differ only in the shape of their pre-set glide-paths (Table 3).
+The life cycle strategies are all of passive and deterministic, and differ only in the shape of their preset glide-paths (Table 3).
 All three strategies have the same average exposure to equities over the cycle (50%) and create a similar degree of volatility in replacement rates, as measured by the standard deviation.
 In the first life cycle strategy, the exposure to equities falls linearly with age.
 The other life cycle strategies maintain the exposure to equities high during the first decades to decrease swiftly in the last two decades before retirement (i.e., after age 45) and in the last decade before retirement (i.e., after age 55).